 This post contains affiliate links, see my disclosure policy for more information.

-We won’t only being learning about magical creatures though, we do want to learn this year.
-We’ll be covering Alchemy which will be focusing on rocks and minerals (think earth sciences), Astronomy and Herbology.
+We won’t only be learning about magical creatures though, we do want to learn this year.
+We’ll be covering Alchemy which will be focusing on rocks and minerals (think earth sciences), Astronomy, and Herbology.
 There is also Potions (Chemistry) and I can’t wait for it.

-The work is very open ended, which I like, it gives us the opportunity to dive deeper into topics that we enjoy or to move quicker to a new topic.
+The work is very open-ended, which I like, it gives us the opportunity to dive deeper into topics that we enjoy or to move quickly to a new topic.

 The Harry Potter Books & More

 We will be reading along with the Harry Potter books, and watching the movies as well throughout the year.
 Both of which we already own.

 Each topic or unit study has a number of books that are required for reading during the unit study, with only one or two books that are required.
 But there are more optional books you could spend a good chunk of time studying with them.

 I think what I am looking forward to most about using this curriculum after knowing my kids are going to enjoy it and have fun, would be that the books are going to be amazing.

 They are well illustrated that kids actually want to look at/read them.
 I actually created a new list in my Amazon Store for these books to make it that much easier for me.
 I am using our library as much as possible, but not all the books required are available through it.

 We are going to have a lot of fun with this curriculum.
 And I think fun should be a huge part of learning, especially as we’re still in the elementary years.
 Each of the topics mentioned is created as a unit study, lasting 5-6 weeks.
 She has even included a sample 4 day lesson plan to help you get started.